 - 1. Name and address of the school or district site that the infected person physically occupied - 2.
-Date employer was notified of the positive test(s) - 3.
-Last date each positive employee or student was at the school or district site - 4.
-Date each positive employee/student began self-isolation - Name, email, and cell phone number of Principal or Director - 6.
+Date employer was notified of the positive test(s) - Last date each positive employee or student was at the school or district site - Date each positive employee/student began self-isolation - 5.
+Name, email, and cell phone number of Principal or Director - 6.
 Number of staff/contractors and all other persons who were in the building on the date of positive case notification - 7.
 Number of students who were in the building on the date of positive case notification - 8.
-Type of School: Public, Charter, State-supported, Bureau of Indian Education (BIE), or Private. - Role of the positive individual (for example: student, teacher, school administrator, food service, custodial, bus driver, counselor, librarian, school nurse, educational assistant, administrator, secretary) - 10.
+Type of School: Public, Charter, State-supported, Bureau of Indian Education (BIE), or Private. - 9.
+Role of the positive individual (for example: student, teacher, school administrator, food service, custodial, bus driver, counselor, librarian, school nurse, educational assistant, administrator, secretary) - 10.
 If a student, the grade the positive student is in - If a student, was the student on campus for athletics - 12.
 STARS ID#, if positive individual is a student

 - 13. If a staff member, why was staff member on campus? - 14.
 Home mailing address of the positive individual - 15.
-Email address of the positive individual (or parent) - 16.
-Phone number of the positive individual ( or parent) - 17.
+Email address of the positive individual (or parent) - Phone number of the positive individual (or parent) - 17.
 Have you notified NMENV for employee cases? - 18.
 What date were families notified of the positive case?
 If they have not been notified yet, what date will they be notified?
-Please feel free to use the Positive Case Letter template provided on page 23 of this Toolkit, printed on your school/district letterhead (also available in Spanish). - 19.
+Please feel free to use the Positive Case Letter template provided on page 23 of this Toolkit, printed on your school/ district letterhead (also available in Spanish). - 19.
 On what date were staff notified of the positive case?
 If they have not been notified yet, what date will they be notified?
 Please feel free to use the Positive Case Letter template provided in this Toolkit, printed on your school/district letterhead (also available in Spanish). - 20.
 What type of reentry model was the district or school in when notified of the positive case?
 (For example: Full Reentry; Hybrid (ES), (ES, MS), (ES, MS, HS) or Small Groups of PreK-3, and/or Students with Disabilities only) - 21.
 Which parts of the school site or building have you closed or will you close? (classroom, wing, school, cafeteria) - 22.
 Is the case related to an earlier case at your school that you know of? - 23.
 If the case is related to an earlier case, on what date was the school notified of the earlier case? - 24.
 How many individuals are in the cohort of the positive case? - 25.
 How many student close contacts were identified? - 26.
 How many staff close contacts were identified? - 27.
 On what date did the school or impacted area reopen? - 28.
-How long was the school (fully or partially) closed?
+How long was the school (fully or partially) closed? - 29: Has the case received one or more vaccine shots?
+If so, when and which one?

-A "close contact" in a school is defined as:

-- All students and staff who were in the same classroom as the infected individual; - All students and staff who were on the same bus as the infected individual; - All students and staff who came within six feet of the infected individual (even while wearing a mask) for longer than three minutes.
+- A "close contact" in a school is defined as: - All students and staff who were in the same classroom as the infected individual; - All students and staff who were on the same bus as the infected individual; - All students and staff who came within six feet of the infected individual (even while wearing a mask) for a cumulative total of 15 minutes over a 24-hour period.